The Lankenau Institute for Medical Research

 George Prendergast, PhD has been awarded two NIH grants to support his laboratory’s investigation of IDO cancer therapeutics and IDO’s role in immune escape.
 IDO inhibitors are among the ‘top 10’ experimental agents that could cure cancer, according to a National Cancer Institute workshop.

-The first 5-year grant of almost $1.3 million dollars will continue research into the role of IDO in circumventing the immune response.
+The first five-year grant of almost $1.3 million dollars will continue research into the role of IDO in circumventing the immune response.
 Dr. Prendergast’s group hopes to develop clinically applicable IDO inhibitors which, when combined with standard-of-care chemotherapy and radiotherapy, will stimulate the immune system to attack tumors.
 This innovative approach to cancer therapy, called immunochemotherapy, may lower overall treatment costs.

-The second award of over $400,000 for a period of 2 years will allow for ongoing research of IDO2 inhibitors specifically for the treatment of pancreatic adenocarcinoma.
+The second award of over $400,000 for a period of two years will allow for ongoing research of IDO2 inhibitors specifically for the treatment of pancreatic adenocarcinoma.
 This research complements the Phase I clinical trial of D-1MT, an IDO inhibitor that was shown by LIMR scientists to synergistically enhance the body’s anti-tumor response when given with chemotherapy.

 The Susan G. Komen for the Cure® Foundation, the global leader of the breast cancer movement, has awarded a $600,000 grant to Alexander Muller, PhD, to support metastatic breast cancer research.
 Previously, Dr. Muller and his group demonstrated that the IDO1 enzyme plays an important role in immune escape in tumors.
 The new three year grant will be applied to investigating whether IDO1 plays a similar role in secondary tumors formed by metastatic cancer.
 If so, blocking IDO1 in breast cancer patients may potentially slow or even halt metastatic progression, thus making standard treatment more effective.